 Launched in 2004, Project Continuum grew out of the Alumnae Association of Barnard College’s recognition of the singular needs of this segment of its alumnae community.
 The innovative initiative is unique among its peer institutions, and was acknowledged in 2007 by CASE, Council for Advancement and Support of Education, with a Gold Award in Alumni Relations Programming and a Silver Award in Leadership in Alumni Relations.

 The Project Continuum volunteer alumnae committee is chaired by Joan Jankell ‘58, and meets throughout the year to plan events.

-For 2013/2014, Project Continuum is planning an active roster of events and stimulating presentations, many with close Barnard connections starting with a tour of the Museum of Chinese in America led by Wanda Chin ’77.
-The committee will also be undertaking a comprehensive online survey of Barnard alumnae, in the over 50 age range, to better understand their current interests and needs and to tailor their programs accordingly.
+The 2014/2015 program year kicked off in August with a tour of the FRD Four Freedoms Park on Roosevelt Island led by Sally Minard, president and CEO of the Park conservancy, followed by a picnic lunch catered by Great Performances.
+The Project Continuum committee will undertake a comprehensive online survey of Barnard alumnae, in the over 50 age range, to better understand their current interests and needs and to tailor programs accordingly.

 Refer to the calendar of events for current offerings and registration information.

 Staff contact: Susan A. Seigle ’67 at firstname.lastname@example.org or 646.745.8315.

 “First you’re young, then you’re middle-aged, then you’re wonderful.” -- Alice Roosevelt Longworth